Black Palm Crochet Hook

-This crochet hook is made from BLACK PALM and GABON EBONY.
-This hook is shaped with a larger handle to relieve stress on the hand and wrist when crocheting.
+This exotic looking crochet hook is made from Black Palm.
+It's shaped with a larger handle to relieve stress on the hand and wrist when crocheting.
 The hook has an Ergonomic shape that fits nicely in the hand.

 The crochet hook measures 5 3/4" to 8" long depending on the size of the hook and is 3/4" to 1" in diameter at its widest.